Recent Farm & Agriculture

 Some companies prefer to ignore external visuals and create a logo made up of only their company name.
 This can help consumers focus on the company name, although it will not attract attention unless you choose an interesting typeface.
 Novelty or display typefaces work well for this purpose, but you must make sure they are not too ornate.
 Typefaces with too many frills can become illegible when they are shrunk down.

 There is merit in the psychology behind font selection.
 Serif fonts, for example, display a traditional, respectable mentality; while sans serif typefaces portray a more modern, progressive, and sable impression.

 A concise slogan or motto can also teach customers about company’s values or products.
 Just be sure to keep your message short to make it memorable and readable, even when the logo is reproduced on a smaller scale.

 Big Bold Typography

 The typeface you choose can say as much about your company as the words you choose for your logo.
 Big, bold typefaces, including Cooper Black and Impact, are typically used by companies in this sector.
 These typefaces are very clear to read and legible, even when the logo is reproduced on a smaller scale or in black and white.

 Choosing a logo that can be reproduced in a range of formats is crucial for all industries.
-Your logo will be shrunk down to feature on your products, business cards, and letter heads.
+Your logo design will be shrunk down to feature on your products, business cards, and letter heads.
 It is also likely to be enlarged for a sign at the front of your property or business headquarters, or even on the sign of your buildings.
 It must also work in the digital world on your company website and social networking pages.

 Many of these instances will suit a color logo, but in others you could find a grayscale reproduction is more appropriate.
 The best logos look just as good, no matter what their size or colors.